DEFRA/ado-pipeline-common/docs/InfrastructureDeploy.md

     additionalRepositories: (optional)
      - <additional-repo1-name>
      - <additional-repo2-name>
-    groupedTemplates: (required)
+    groupedDeployments: (required)
       - name: <group-name> (required - Hyphens are not supported, please use underscores)
-        dependsOnGroupedTemplates: (optional - All jobs will run in parallel if no dependency is defined.
-Else, the dependsOnGroupedTemplates will be respected for job runs.)
+        dependsOnGroupedDeployments: (optional - All jobs will run in parallel if no dependency is defined.
+Else, the dependsOnGroupedDeployments will be respected for job runs.)
           - <group-name1> (optional)
           - <group-name2> (optional, can be no groups or multiple groups)
-        templates:
+        deployments:
-          - name: <template-name> (required, only the name of ARM or Bicep template without extension json/bicep)
+          - name: <deployment-name> (required, when type is arm/bicep template provide the name of the template without extension json/bicep otherwise plain text for script step display name)
+            path: <template-or-script-path> (required, folder path where the template/script resides)
+            type: <deployment-type> (optional, accepted values are arm, bicep or script and default value is arm)
             isDeployToSecondaryRegions: false (optional and default is True.
 Set it to false to skip the deployment for this template in the secondary regions)
-            path: <template-path> (required, folder path where the template resides)
-            type: <arm-template-type> (optional, accepted values are arm or bicep and default value is arm)
             parameterFilePath: <template-parameter-file-path> (optional, can be used when template file and parameter file are in different folder)
             serviceConnectionVariableName: <name-of-the-service-connection> (optional)
             preDeployServiceConnectionVariableName: <name-of-the-service-connection> (optional)